cgardesey/mhg/readme.md

 ## Introduction

-This is a backend Laravel project that serves as the server-side application for managing patients' records for doctors.
+This is a backend Laravel project that serves as the server-side application for an [android app](https://github.com/cgardesey/MedicalHealthGard) managing patients' records for doctors.
 It provides RESTful APIs to handle CRUD operations for patients' data, allowing doctors to store, retrieve, update, and delete patient information efficiently.

 The project follows best practices and utilizes Laravel's features to ensure a secure and scalable backend for healthcare applications.